-We heat a block (approx. 2x2cm) of the fermionic Lithium-6 isotope to 350 degree centigrade in an oven, generating an atomic beam out of a small aperture.
-A standard decreasing-field Zeeman slower decelerates the atoms, which are then captured and cooled in a Magneto-Optical Trap (MOT) operating at 671nm in a steel octagon chamber.
-At this stage we end up with 109 atoms at a temperature of about 300 μK.
-Next, a second MOT is switched on operating at the narrow 2S1/2 ↔ 3P3/2 transition at 323nm.
-After this UV cooling stage we end up with ~5*108 atoms at roughly 70 μK.
-The UV light is provided by a home build laser system using two nonlinear frequency conversions.
-The UV MOT also enables the direct loading of an optical dipole trap at a magic wavelength close to 1070nm, where the relative light-shift of the transition vanishes.
-Using a large volume high power dipole trap we capture a 10 million cold atoms from the UV MOT.
-A second, more tightly focused dipole trap at 1064nm is switched on afterwards, to transport the atoms from the MOT chamber into the main glass cell.
-This is achieved by mechanically moving the focus of the 1064nm beam.
-At the final position, the transport trap is crossed with another trapping beam to increase the density and allow for efficient evaporative cooling to degeneracy in a Feshbach field.
+We heat a small block of the fermionic Lithium-6 isotope to about 350 degree Celsius in an oven, generating an atomic beam out of a small aperture.
+A standard decreasing-field Zeeman slower decelerates the atoms, and a Magneto-Optical Trap (MOT) operating at 671 nm captures them in a steel octagon chamber.
+At this stage, we end up with about 109 atoms at a temperature of about 300 μK.
+Next, a second MOT is switched on operating near the narrow 2S1/2 ↔ 3P3/2 transition at 323 nm.
+After this UV cooling stage, we have ~5·108 atoms at roughly 70 μK.
+The UV light is provided by a home-built laser system using two nonlinear frequency conversions.
+The UV MOT enables the direct loading of an optical dipole trap at a magic wavelength close to 1070 nm.
+Using a large-volume high-power dipole trap we capture up to 10 million cold atoms from the UV MOT.
+A second, more tightly focused dipole trap at 1064nm is switched on afterwards to transport the atoms from the MOT chamber into the main glass cell.
+Above the microscope objective, we perform an efficient evaporative cooling to degeneracy in a Feshbach field.

 Selected Recent Publications